jphillips03/floor-planner/README.md

 ### 2D View

 The initial view of a floor plan (after one is created or loaded) will display a grid in 2D of the first floor (or the only floor if the plan is just 1 floor).
 When in 2D users can click any cell in the grid to change the element type in that cell as well as the material type using the corresponding drop down fields in the top right corner of the screen.
+The selected cell in the grid will "highlight" blue (instead of the default white).

+If there is more than 1 floor, users can switch between floors using the `Floor` drop down menu in the `Floor` panel on the right side of the app.

 > NOTE: Changing the material type will only effect the ray traced image.

 ### 3D View

-To switch between 2D and 3D simply click the corresponding option in the `Dimensions` menu.
+To switch between 2D and 3D simply click the corresponding radio button in the `Floor` panel on the right side of the app.
 Once in 3D users can move around in the floor plan using the arrow buttons on their keyboard.
 They can also change the angle (up/down) of movement using the `pg up` and `pg dn` buttons.
 There is a `Re-Center` button which will bring the user back to the "bottom" of the floor plan.

 ### Color and Lighting